gofynd/fdk-client-javascript/documentation/APPLICATION.md

 | --------- | ----  | --- |
 | slug | string |  |

-Get specific Custom Form using it&#39;s slug, this is used to view the form.
+Get specific Custom Form using it's slug, this is used to view the form.

 Success Response: